How can you set up research data management from the start?

 • All steps in your research process must be verifiable (e.g. choice of research question, research design, methodology, sources used), so that it is clear to others how your research was conducted

-To live up to these general principles, the Code of Conduct provides the following standards, which are addressed in a DMP, for good research practices related to data management:
+To live up to these general principles, the Code of Conduct provides the following standards, which are addressed in a Data Management Plan (DMP), for good research practices related to data management:

 • Provide a description of the way in which the collected research data are organised and classified, so that they can be verified and re-used (standard 3.2.10)